 Functional Page Design

 Your website should be well-organized and easy-to-use layout.
 This makes Google happy.
 More important, it’s helpful to your visitors.
 The main content should be easy to find.
 Make sure that the main content is the focus.
 You don’t want ads and secondary content to distract from the main content.
 It should be easy to see what elements of the page are ads, either by labeling or page design and layout.

 Offer A Satisfying Amount Of Website Information

 Keep Your Customers In Mind

 Remember to focus on providing plenty of helpful information for your customers.
 These are the folks that are a good fit for your products and services.
-By doing this, you’ll be well on your way to having a high-quality website that ranks well on Google.
+By doing this, you’ll be well on your way to a high-quality website ranking well on Google.